Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers

 \section{Conclusion and limitation}

-\textbf{Conclusions.} MOD-DiT is a training-free dynamic sparse attention framework designed to mitigate the quadratic complexity of self-attention in video diffusion transformers.
-It identifies three core attention patterns—block-diagonal, parallel-to-main-diagonal, and vertical—that dynamically mix and evolve, modeled via a sampling-free linear prediction algorithm.
-Seamlessly adapting to existing vDiTs without retraining, it delivers significant inference speedups while preserving high video quality across multiple models and benchmarks.
-For future work, we plan to combine MOD-DiT with complementary efficiency techniques such as model quantization and feature caching to further push the boundaries of efficient high-quality video synthesis.
+\textbf{Conclusions.} MOD-DiT is a training-free dynamic sparse attention framework that models the evolution of three core attention patterns via sampling-free linear prediction.
+It seamlessly accelerates vDiTs without retraining, maintaining high video quality.
+Future work will integrate model quantization and feature caching for greater efficiency.